DeepakArora76/nativescript-dna-deviceinfo/README.md

 - 2.3.1: Updated Mobile Country Code and Mobile Network Code.
 - 2.4.0: Added an API to get location service state.
 - 2.4.1: Updated documentation.
+- 2.4.2: Handled crash in the API *cellularServiceProviders* for the Android platform.

 ## License